 Q: Will employees still be able to carry over unused vacation hours?

 A: Enron Corp.'s vacation policy, as approved by Enron's Board of Directors, will be in effect through the closing of the merger with Dynegy.
-Any employee with 40 hours of unused vacation for calendar year 2001 will be allowed to carry that amount forward to 2002.
+Any employee with 40 or fewer hours of unused vacation for calendar year 2001 will be allowed to carry that unused amount forward to 2002.

 ----------